xTerrene/Eos/Docs.md

 Instantly fires a Dying Star at the target's location.
 Can be used anywhere on the map.
 Dying Star's beams will follow your mouse, as well as the resulting throw of the Star.
 Removes the movement lag that keeps you still.

 ## Blast Spells

+### Explode at Mouse

+<sup>Anyone remember Interactive Buddy?</sup>

+> Persustent toggle.
+Press C to fire while enabled.

+Instantly fires Lightning Bolt at the location of your mouse.
+Can be used anywhere on the map.
+For best results, ensure target is on the ground.

 ### Orbital Strike Hack